WilliamUW/ETHNYC/sponsors/Biconomy.md

 ### Please add a sentence or two on why you're applicable for this prize.

-We leveraged Biconomy for account abstraction and to facilitate user transactions.
+We leveraged Biconomy Modules for account abstraction and to facilitate user transactions.

 ### Link to the code where the tech is used.